balavenkatesh3322/balavenkatesh3322/README.md

 ![Hey there, I'm Bala Venkatesh.
 I'm a data scientist.
 Check out my work](https://github.com/balavenkatesh3322/balavenkatesh3322/raw/master/balavenkatesh.gif)

 Hi, I'm Bala Venkatesh 👨‍💻 I am working at AIBOTS SDN BHD as Data scientist.
 I have over 4+ years, data scientist and researcher with 2+ years of experience of data science technology and research experience in wide functions including predictive modeling, data preprocessing, feature engineering, machine learning and deep learning.
-Improving product and service for our customers by using advanced analytics and standing up big data analytical tools.
+Improving product and service for our customers by using advanced analytics and standing up big data analytical tools.🎯

 Also, I had experience in web application development as a full stack developer.💻